CSR Charter ⅣComplying with Laws and Regulations and Respect for Human Rights

 Newly appointed managers learn about “business and human rights” through a training course featuring interactive lectures and video watching.
 We have human rights lectures for division heads and managers led by outside experts.
-In FY2018, about 18,000 employees, including those at Group companies, attended the training course, sponsored by human rights promoters, a group of people chosen at each organization, for all employees with the aim of disseminating three laws enforced for the elimination of discrimination under the theme of “becoming familiar with human rights laws that came into force in the previous fiscal year.”
+In FY2019, about 18,100 employees, including those at Group companies, attended the human rights training course for all employees, sponsored by human rights promoters—a group of people chosen at each organization.
+The course theme was “Promoting Diversity at the Daigas Group,” aimed at promoting an understanding of diversity.

 Group-wide Human Rights Training - Participants

 |Training for all employees||From August to March||18,220|

 |Employees of affiliate||Year around||361|